 - 1 electrical site with water (closed in winter)

 - 32 tent sites with water nearby (closed in winter)

 - Hot showers and flush toilets

-- Group tent camp
+- Group tent camp (closed in winter)

 - RV dump station is located 7 miles west at Deadman’s Pass Rest Area

 Tent site A19 is accessible to campers with disabilities.